 The Dental and Vision Plan year is January 1 through December 31.
-The City's maximum yearly employee dental/vision reimbursement is currently \$2,057 per employee and \$1,370 per dependent for the calendar year 2023.
+The City's maximum yearly employee dental/vision reimbursement is currently \$1,939 per employee and \$1,291 per dependent.
 Pursuant to City Council Resolution 2008-45, the annual reimbursement maximum for employees and dependents will be adjusted annually using the 12-month CPI-U, San Francisco Area, set by the U.S. DOL BLS for the month of September, not to exceed 3%, and becomes effective January 1 of the following year.
 The annual reimbursement maximum may be used for dental and/or vision care.